BHP moves to ease worries over mega project spend

 "Businesses must earn their right to remain in the portfolio," Calderon said in the presentation.

-BHP has said it could sell its Canadian diamond mine, EKATI, and is selling its stake in Richards Bay Minerals, a South African titanium minerals producer, to Rio Tinto (RIO.L).
+BHP has said it could sell its Canadian diamond mine, EKATI, and is selling its stake in Richards Bay Minerals, a South African titanium minerals producer, to Rio Tinto.

 Three of these - Olympic Dam, Outer Harbour and Jansen -- are expected to be taken to the board for approval in 2012.